pavankpdev/ncbank/README.md

 This is a simple side project I'm building to learn about Go, PostgreSQL, gRPC, Kubernetes, Docker and more.

-Check of the `Makefile` for commands to work run this project.
+Checkout the `Makefile` for commands to work run this project.

 ![Night City Bank](https://dbaugbrwob9sy.cloudfront.net/5048899.png)